 On the later part of the Hysteria Tour when Love Bites was released as a single Steve would be seen on stage with a Fender Stratocaster – which was a fairly rare thing to see with Steve being primarily a Gibson man (and endorsee at this point in his career).

-This Stratocaster is the one that he uses in the video for the Love Bites single.
+This Stratocaster is the one that he uses in the video for the Love Bites single and also used live on tour in 1988.
 Steve had stated in an interview in Guitarist magazine in 1988 that he had a Fender Stratocaster fitted with Bill Lawrence pickups.
 Bill Lawrence pickups are renowned for their excellent tonal qualities.
-I assume that it is this guitar he’s referring to regarding those pickups, but I cannot be sure.
+I assume that it is this guitar he’s referring to regarding those pickups, but I cannot be 100% sure.

-Obviously most of the guitars featured on this page were the main guitars Steve used on the Hysteria World Tour from the start.
-However, we know that he ordered up more from Gibson as the tour progressed and was later seen with another black Les Paul Custom with all-black hardware, and a white EDS-1275 doubleneck custom fitted with a Kahler Flat Mount Tremolo system and custom pick-ups on the 12-string neck which are believed to be Bartolini mini soapbars.
+Most of the guitars featured on this page were the main guitars Steve used on the Hysteria World Tour from the start.
+However, we know that he ordered up more from Gibson as the tour progressed and was later seen with another black Les Paul Custom with all-black hardware, and a white EDS-1275 double-neck custom fitted with a Kahler Flat Mount Tremolo system on the six string neck and custom pick-ups on the 12-string neck which are believed to be Bartolini mini soap-bars.
+Again, for this specific guitar I cannot confirm 100% about these pickups.